10 Iron Uses in Everyday Life and in Human Body

 Tools

-Most of the tools we use in daily life like spanners, screwdrivers, compass, etc. are made of iron.
-Even scientific machinery, research instruments, thermostats use iron for making.
+Most of the tools we use daily, like spanners, screwdrivers, compasses, etc., are made of iron.
+Even scientific machinery, research instruments, and thermostats use iron for making.

 Security systems